habiblawal1/football-fixtures/README.md

 # 📋 Powerleague Fixture Fetcher (`getFixtures.py`)

-This Python script fetches the **next match fixture** for a specific Powerleague football team, displays the **opponent**, their **current league position**, the **fixture time in 12-hour format**, and a formatted **9-player list** with your captain.
+This Python script fetches the **next match fixture** for a specific Powerleague football team, displays the **opponent**, their **current league position**, the **fixture time in 12-hour format**, and a formatted **9-player list**.
+It also sends this output to your email and can be fully automated on macOS via `launchd`.

 ---

 ## 🚀 Features

 - ✅ Scrapes the latest fixtures from Powerleague
 - ✅ Identifies your team's next scheduled match
 - ✅ Extracts the opponent and their current table position
-- ✅ Formats the fixture time to 12-hour format (e.g. `7:40pm`)
+- ✅ Formats fixture time to 12-hour format (e.g. `7:40pm`)
-- ✅ Outputs a 9-player matchday list (with the captain hardcoded as `Habib`)
+- ✅ Generates a 9-player matchday list
+- ✅ **Sends the output to your email address**
+- ✅ **Automatically runs every Friday at 12:00 PM using macOS `launchd`**

 ---